iqyyy13/CAMs/README.md

 # CAMs

+Run Main.java at least once for javadoc comments to show properly

 Report - Where our SC2002 Assignment Report is located.

 Declaration - Our GAI Declaration from the members of the group